jstnrme77/scalerrs-portal/progress.md

 - ✅ Updated notification icons to use exclamation points in circles
 - ✅ Reorganized UI navigation elements for better usability
 - ✅ Removed TopNavBar space from all pages except the home page
+- ✅ Standardized padding across all pages to match the Get Started page
 - 🔄 Refining responsive behavior on smaller screens
 - 🔄 Improving accessibility features